akuyper/L01_review/README.md

 Please complete the following exercises.
 Be sure your solutions are clearly indicated and that the document is neatly formatted.

+In these exercises, you will be asked to train and tune a few models.
+The results of these exercises will be used in subsequent assignments as a comparison to alternative statistical learning approaches.
+Thus, we **highly** recommend that you take the time to **properly tune** these models so that they are (up to a good approximation) the best they can be.

 #### Exercise 1
 The total area burned by a wildfire is of great concern to government planners.
 This is captured by the variable `burned` in the `wildfires` dataset.
 The `starter_scipt.R` file provides two candidate models for estimating the total area burned by a wildfire (`burned`).